nickfarrow/roast/README.md

 ### Eliminating the Trusted Coordinator
 A simple method to eliminate the need for semi-strusted coordinator is to let the signers run enough instances of the coordinator process: the n signers choose among themselves any set n-t+1 coordinators and start s-t+1 concurrent runs of roast.
 Note that one of these sessions will have t honest signers.

-The concurrent runs of ROAST do not need to be started simultaneously - e.g. honest signers can resend their reply in the run with coorinator_2 only after d seconds and only if they have not obtained a valid signature from any other run (is that a concern?)
+The concurrent runs of ROAST do not need to be started simultaneously - e.g. honest signers can resend their reply in the run with coorinator_2 only after d seconds and only if they have not obtained a valid signature from any other run (is that a concern?
+Yes excessive computation and communication.)

 ![image](https://user-images.githubusercontent.com/24557779/192925900-3c15cddf-a467-47be-80a5-3b04b0acbd47.png)